Enhanced 911: Location transmission

 Calls made to non-911 emergency numbers (such as the direct line to a police or fire department) might not have automatic location enabled.

 Calls to 911 are answered by an operator at a PSAP.
 In addition to the voice transmission, the telephone network also transmits a number associated with the current call, the ANI.
-The 911 operator (or their computer) at the PSAP searches a database (ALI) for the ANI to find the caller's relevant location.
+The 911 operator (or their computer) at the PSAP searches a database (ALI) for the ANI to find the caller's location.

-The ALI record associated with the query is then returned to the PSAP where the Customer-premises equipment (CPE) correlates that information with the call taker receiving the call, and displays the information on their computer screen.
+The ALI record associated with the query is then returned to the PSAP, where the Customer-premises equipment (CPE) correlates that information with the call taker receiving the call, and displays the information on their computer screen.

 Automatic location of the emergency is intended to be faster and more reliable than verbal communication of the location, though this is usually requested anyway for confirmation.
-It also makes it possible for emergency services to respond when callers cannot communicate their location, because they do not know where they are, are too panicked, are a child, are distracted by the ongoing emergency, or do not wish to attract the attention of the perpetrator of a crime in progress.
+It also makes it possible for emergency services to respond when callers cannot communicate their location, because they do not know their location, they are a child, or they are too panicked, too distracted by the ongoing emergency, or do not wish to attract the attention of the perpetrator of a crime in progress.